 The asthenosphere is the layer of the Earth that lies below the lithosphere.
-It is a layer of solid rock that has so much pressure and heat the rocks can flow like a liquid.
-The rocks are less dense than the rocks in the lithosphere.
-This allows the tectonic plates in the lithosphere to move around on the Earth's surface by "floating" on the rocks that are slowly flowing like a liquid.
+It is a layer of solid rock where the extreme pressure and heat cause the rocks to flow like a liquid.
+The rocks in the asthenosphere are not as dense as the rocks in the lithosphere.
+This allows the tectonic plates in the lithosphere to move around on the Earth's surface.

-Scientists use the speed and direction of earthquakes to study parts of the Earth beneath the lithosphere.
-Earthquake waves traveling through the Earth change speed and direction when there is a change in density of rocks within the earth.
-Not only do the rocks in this layer flow like a liquid they also break apart.
-Deep earthquake are caused by rocks breaking in this layer.
+Scientists use the speed, deflection, and direction of earthquake waves to study different parts of the Earth beneath the lithosphere.
+Earthquake waves traveling through the Earth change speed and direction when there is a change in density of rocks.

 Check out Myrna Martin's award winning textbooks, e-books, videos and rock sets.
 The Kids Fun Science Bookstore covers a wide range of earth science topics.
 Click here to browse.